Rumhocker/OpenCart_eMark/README.md

 1. Install vQmod.
 2. Upload all files maintaining OpenCart folder structure.
-3. Install the payment module in the admin console (Extensions > Payments > Bitcoin > Install).
+3. Install the payment module in the admin console (Extensions > Payments > eMark > Install).
-4. Edit the payment module settings (Extensions > Payments > Bitcoin > Edit).
+4. Edit the payment module settings (Extensions > Payments > eMark > Edit).
 5. Run at least one test order through checkout up until payment (no payment required).
-The first order initializes the Bitcoin currency and will return 0 BTC for the order total.
+The first order initializes the eMark currency and will return 0 DEM for the order total.

 ## Explanation of Settings

-* *Bitcoin RPC Username*: This is the username in the "rpcuser" line of your bitcoin.conf file.
+* *eMark RPC Username*: This is the username in the "rpcuser" line of your eMark.conf file.
-* *Bitcoin RPC Host Address*: This is the IP address of the computer bitcoind is running on.
+* *eMark RPC Host Address*: This is the IP address of the computer eMarkd is running on.
-* *Bitcoin RPC Password*: This is the password in the "rpcpassword" line of your bitcoin.conf file.
+* *eMark RPC Password*: This is the password in the "rpcpassword" line of your eMark.conf file.
-* *Bitcoin RPC Port*: This is the port number in the "rpcport" line of your bitcoin.conf file.
+* *eMark RPC Port*: This is the port number in the "rpcport" line of your eMark.conf file.
 The default port is 8332.
 * *The prefix for the address labels*: The addresses will be assigned to accounts named with the format [prefix]_[order_id].
-* *Is this a blockchain.info JSON-RPC server?*: Choose yes if connecting to blockchain.info JSON-RPC API.
-* *Show BTC as a store currency*: If you select yes, your customers will be able to view prices in BTC.
+* *Show DEM as a store currency*: If you select yes, your customers will be able to view prices in DEM.
-* *Calculate BTC amount to this many decimal places*: Self explanatory.
-Choose the precision of the exchange rate calculation.
-* *Time to complete order*: The number of seconds a customer has to send bitcoins to complete the order.
+* *Time to complete order*: The number of seconds a customer has to send eMarks to complete the order.
 * *Status of a new order*: Choose a status for an order that has received payment with 0 confirmations.
-* *Status*: Enable the Bitcoin payment module here.
+* *Status*: Enable the eMark payment module here.
 * *Sort Order*: Where you want this module to show up in relation to the other payment modules on the checkout page.

-### New in version 1.4.0

-* Now compatible with the Blockchain.info JSON-RPC API

 ### New in version 1.3.5